Installing & configuring the debugging software

 Gede

 Gede is a lean and clean GUI for GDB.
 It can be built and run on almost all Linux distros, FreeBSD, and macOS.
 You need an avr-gdb client with a version of 10.2 or higher.
-If you have installed Gede somewhere in your PATH, PyAvrOCD will start Gede in the background if you specify the option --start gede when starting PyAvrOCD.
+If you have installed Gede somewhere in your PATH, PyAvrOCD will start Gede in the background if you specify the option --start gede when invoking PyAvrOCD.
+Configuring Gede is done when you start the GUI.

 Other options

 There are a few other possible options.
 The most crucial point is that remote debugging and the specification of alternative debuggers are supported.
-I believe it should be possible to integrate PyAvrOCD into Visual Studio Code, CLion, and Eclipse.
-How to integrate a GDB server into CLion is, for example, described here.
+I believe it should be possible to integrate PyAvrOCD into CLion and Eclipse.
+How to integrate an AVR GDB server into CLion is, for example, described here.
+Integration into Visual Studio Code and Eclipse Theia should be straightforward because one could make use of the Visual Studio Code extension cortex-debug that is also used in the Arduino IDE 2.

 If you have a clear description of how to integrate PyAvrOCD in an IDE, I'd be happy to add it here.